georgio-sd/python-web-scraper/README.md

-# python-web-scraper
-Indeed web scraper
+# Indeed web scraper
+This python script scrapes unique jobs from indeed.com and puts them into MySQL DB.
+It saves job seekers' time because they don't need to read repetitive offers.